 Registration is required and space is limited.
 Please register at the Almonte branch or by calling 613-256-1037.

 Interested in cooking food, talking food and eating food?
-The Almonte branch of the library runs a Cookbook Book Club that meets quarterly in the spring, summer, fall and winter to do just that.
-Each season there will be a theme and the library will bring in enough cookbooks to lend to all participants.
-Everyone cooks from the same cookbook and brings samples for each other to try.
-We will provide the books.
+The Almonte branch of the library runs a Cooking Club that meets quarterly in the spring, summer, fall and winter to do just that.
+Each season there will be a theme and we’ll all bring samples for each other to try.

 Almonte Branch Meeting Room

-Registration is required and space is limited.
-Please register by November 23rd at the Almonte branch or by calling 613-256-1037.
+Registration begins 23 April and is required – space is limited.
+Please register at the Almonte branch or by calling 613-256-1037.